 If customers are not happy with our efforts to resolve their complaint, they are able to ask The Energy Ombudsman ("Ombudsman") to review the matter.
-WPD South West and WPD South Wales have completed an ninth year of the statutory Energy Ombudsman Scheme with zero customer complaints upheld.
+WPD South West and WPD South Wales have completed a ninth year of the statutory Energy Ombudsman Scheme with zero customer complaints upheld.
 WPD West Midlands and WPD East Midlands achieved a sixth year of the statutory Energy Ombudsman Scheme with zero customer complaints upheld.

-During the year WPD South West recorded 38 failures against Ofgem's national Customer Guarantee Service Standards for network performance.
-The Company recorded zero failures for the year relating to connections performance.
+During the year WPD East Midlands recorded two failures against Ofgem's national Customer Guarantee Service Standards for network performance.
+The Company also recorded one complaint relating to connections performance.